Below are some FAQs we think may help you

 Do I get a student ID card?

-If you are studying full-time, you are entitled to a a Transperth Smartrider card.
-In addition, SBC can produce a Student ID card for you on request.
+If you are studying full-time, you are entitled to a Transperth Smartrider card.
+In addition, Sterling can produce a Student ID card for you on request.

 What do I wear to College?